mburley127/FXHedging/README.md

    This model uses the beta coefficient to determine the hedge ratio, which measures the sensitivity of an asset's returns relative to a benchmark.
 The hedge ratio is computed through a linear regression between the base and benchmark currency pairs.
 This method adjusts the hedge based on how strongly the base pair moves in relation to the benchmark pair.

 4. **Options Hedging Model**
-   - `FX_BetaHedge`: Contains the implementation of the Options Hedging model.
+   - `FX_OptionsHedge`: Contains the implementation of the Options Hedging model.

    This model employs the Black-Scholes Merton (BSM) model to price options and compute the necessary greeks, with a particular focus on delta ($\Delta$).
 Delta hedging involves adjusting the position in the underlying asset to offset the risk of the option position.
 The model allows for a more sophisticated hedging technique that uses financial derivatives to manage risk.Input basic info here